goabstract/Awesome-Design-Tools/README.md

 * [LightBox](https://uselightbox.com/) — 2D, Hand-Drawn animation package.
 * [Lottie](https://airbnb.io/lottie/) — a mobile library for Android and iOS that parses Adobe After Effects animations exported as json with Bodymovin and renders them natively on mobile and on the web.
 * [Spirit](https://spiritapp.io/) — animation tool that helps you to create and manage the animations real time in the browser.
+* [Haiku](https://www.haiku.ai/) - Keyframe based animation connecting your UI tools to code that developers can easily use.

 Principle, Framer, Invision Studio, Flinto are also among UI & UX animation apps and software animations tools.